bluesxman/clojure4j/README.md

 # clojure4j

 Clojure4J is a partial Java binding to the Clojure programming language.
-The primary purpose of the library is to provide Java with a library for “persistent data structures” and a functional API for working with them.
+The primary purpose of the library is to provide Java with a library for ï¿½persistent data structuresï¿½ and a functional API for working with them.